 Any competition that has been in existence for more than 100 years is bound to have a few interesting things associated with it and the Copa America very much fits into that bracket.
 Here’s a look at some of those interesting snippets:

-- Prior to the 2019 Copa America, Uruguay had won the tournament more times than any other team
+- Prior to the 2024 Copa America, Uruguay and Argentina have won the tournament more times than any other team, 15 titles each

-- Argentina, however, could claim to be the more successful nation, having won it 14 times and finished as runners-up the same number of times
+- Argentina, however, could claim to be the more successful nation, having won it 15 times and finished as runners-up 14 times

 - All of the Copa America tournaments to date that have been hosted by Brazil, Colombia and Uruguay have been won by the hosts